Photography by Darcy Sherman, Sassafras Photography

 MISSION AND CHARITABLE GIVING | I maintain a robust program of charitable donations.

 I raise more than $100,000.00 in fundraising and philanthropic giving annually.
-As an independent businessperson and recovering addict, I focus on fundraising for substance abuse disorder initiatives, sustainability and the environment, and elevating the work of queer artists and queertrepreneurs.
+I focus on fundraising for substance abuse disorder initiatives, sustainability and the environment, and elevating the work of queer artists and queertrepreneurs.

 Cultivating the next generation of queer talent is the most important aspect of my job.
 If your organization aligns with my interests, I encourage you to reach out via the contact form.